Malala Yousafzai becomes the youngest recipient of the Nobel Peace Prize

 Malala a global movement

-In Pakistan, the airwaves filled with leaders and commentators who publicly got behind her, and journalists closely followed her story, drawing death threats from the Taliban for their coverage.
+The airwaves filled with leaders and commentators who publicly got behind her, and journalists closely followed her story, drawing death threats from the Taliban for their coverage.

 Her story spread around the world, and world leaders took up her cause, particularly former UK Prime Minister Gordon Brown.